 By Megan Cater, Senior Manager, Digital Content

-The opening ceremony in PyeongChang on Friday, February 9, 2018, will include a parade of 93 nations carrying their flags, and is expected to be viewed by millions around the world.
-Before the closing ceremony on February 25, viewership will likely build into the billions.
+The opening ceremony in PyeongChang on Friday, February 9, 2018, included a parade of 93 nations carrying their flags, and was viewed by millions around the world.
+Before the closing ceremony on February 25, viewership built into the billions.

 Since the London Games in 2012, consumption of content for the Winter and Summer Games has surged with the spread of digital devices.
 According to the International Olympic Committee, the 2016 Games in Rio were the most consumed Games ever, when “half the world’s population watched the coverage,” there were “over 7 billion video views of official content on social media platforms.”

 The Winter and Summer Games are not alone in that trend.
 From the FIFA World Cup, Super Bowl and Ryder Cup, to World Rugby Limited, Daytona 500 and the French Open, media coverage and engagement continues to rise.
 For all those sports events and others — by international committees, broadcasters and local networks — Signiant technology works behind the scenes to bring video content to the billions.

 The technical challenges of covering major sports events

 Media coverage for a major sports event, from the live action to archives, requires layers of technology and talent at every stage.
 Signiant’s secure, accelerated file transfer solutions come into play as soon as recording begins and are used throughout the life of media files.

 Greg Hoskin, Signiant’s managing director of the European and Asia-Pacific regions, understands Signiant’s place in the process better than anyone.
 With nearly 30 years in the industry, he’s witnessed the transition from tape to file-based workflows and has been instrumental in helping broadcasters meet the increasing operational challenges of today’s media landscape.